 I try to find rewards that are not toys when I want to show our children that I’m proud of them.
-Just like science proves that giving our kids an experience is better than a toy, recent studies show that giving toys as rewards may backfire.
+Today I’m sharing the reason that we look for non-toy rewards as well as a list of non-toy rewards & non-candy rewards.

 I want to teach them to be intrinsically motivated and not wait for the next toy or treat.
 I also don’t want them to expect a toy for each job well done.

 A study published in the Journal of Consumer Research found that children who receive more material rewards end up being materialistic.